soyjosuefischer/notify/README.md

 ## Main features

-- Create, update and delete notes.
+- Create, update and delete notes 📝
-- Search your notes by title.
+- Search your notes by title 🔍
-- Supported languajes: en, pl.
+- Supported languajes: en, pl 🔠

 ## Packages used